Household epidemic models and McKean-Vlasov Poisson driven stochastic differential equations: Introduction

 Should we assume that the household sizes were bounded, then the existence and uniqueness of the nonlinear Markov process would be very elementary.
 Indeed, the Fokker--Planck equation for the evolution of its law would be a finite dimensional system of ODEs with locally Lipschitz coefficients, whose solution cannot explode since it is a probability distribution.
 Once all the marginal laws of the process are specified, then the SDE for the nonlinear Markov process becomes a classical easy to solve Poisson driven SDE.
 However, we only assume that the household size is a square integrable random variable.
 We prove existence and uniqueness of a solution of the nonlinear Fokker--Planck equation by a fixed point argument and approximation by both a decreasing sequence of supersolutions, and an increasing sequence of subsolutions.
+Note that allowing rare arbitrarily large households can account for situations where some households are much larger than typical households, as is the case for example when considering schools or workplaces.

 We next study the large time behavior of our limiting SDE.
-We define the basic reproduction number $R_0$, which is the mean number of households infected as a result of a local infection in a typical infected household, started with one infectious.
-We give an explicit formula for $R_0$.
-If $R_0\le1$, then the number of infectious individuals in a typical household tends to 0 as $t\to\infty$, whereas if $R_0>1$, the law of that number converges to an invariant measure which is not the Dirac measure at zero.
-Our results extend well--known classical results concerning the case where all households have size $1$ (the homogeneous model).
-Note that we shall study the fluctuations around the law of large numbers obtained in the present paper in another publication.
+We define the basic household reproduction number $R_\ast$, which is the mean number of households infected as a result of a local infection in a typical infected household, started with one infectious individual.
+We give an explicit formula for $R_\ast$.
+If $R_\ast\le1$, then the number of infectious individuals in a typical household tends to 0 as $t\to\infty$, whereas if $R_\ast>1$, the law of that number converges to an invariant measure which is not the Dirac measure at zero.